technion/ct_advisor/README.md

 ct_advisor is a monitoring tool for [Google's Certificate Transparency](https://www.certificate-transparency.org/).

 Google offers a number of great options for an administrator to utilise this feature.
-Unfortunately in a lot of cases, existing infrastructure, particularly if you run Windows servers, makes this difficult.
+Unfortunately being an early adopter in a lot of cases, particularly if you run Windows servers, makes this difficult.

 As an alternative option, this service continually polls the CT log, and will trigger alerts if a certificate is ever registered for your domain, by any CA in the CT program.
 This can be used to identify fraudulent certificates.